 Major spoilers are ahead.
-Because Black Widow exists in this awkward in-between space, released in theatres two years after the titular character died in Avengers: Endgame, the Black Widow post-credits scene is kind of the only thing that matters story-wise when it comes to the future of the MCU.
+Because Black Widow exists in this awkward in-between space, released in theaters two years after the titular character died in Avengers: Endgame, the Black Widow post-credits scene is kind of the only thing that matters story-wise when it comes to the future of the MCU.
 Which is fine.
 That's fine!
 It's not the first Marvel movie to be set in the past: both Captain America: The First Avenger and Captain Marvel took place long before the present day timeline.
 Still, that simple fact does place added pressure on Black Widow's epilogue, so we should probably talk about what the just happened.

 If you've finished the movie, you know Natasha (Scarlett Johansson) is really just one of the film's titular characters.
 Romanoff may be known as "Black Widow" to Marvel fans, but she's not the only Black Widow in the Marvel Cinematic Universe.
 Another, and Natasha's pseudo sister, Yelena Belova (Florence Pugh) is poised at the end of the film to fill the Avengers' Black Widow position the way Sam Wilson (Anthony Mackie) took up the Captain America mantle after Falcon & The Winter Soldier.
 However, like Natasha before her, there's a dark twist.